JitendraZaa/SeleniumParallelExecution/README.md

-# SeleniumParallelExecution
+# Selenium Parallel Execution
-Sample Project shoeing how to perform load testing in Salesforce with the help of Selenium and TestNG Parallel execution
+Sample Project showing how to perform load testing in Salesforce with the help of Selenium and TestNG Parallel execution